Sgt. Lisa Greer of the U.S. Army World Class Athlete Program competes in the 2024 U.S. Olympic Trials for Boxing

 Sgt.
-Lisa Greer, right, a Soldier-Athlete with the U.S. Army World Class Athlete Program, tries to avoid a rush by Massachusetts' Jessica Lampron during the 132-pound bout of the 2024 U.S. Olympic Trials for Boxing on Dec.
-5 at the Cajundome in Lafayette, Louisiana.
+Lisa Greer, a Soldier-Athlete with the U.S. Army World Class Athlete Program, works her way inside against Nevada’s Karla Hall during the 132-pound quarterfinal bout of the 2024 U.S. Olympic Trials for Boxing on Dec.
+7 at the Cajundome in Lafayette, Louisiana.
 Greer won by unanimous decision.

 |Date Taken: